RichieC01/musicConvert/README.md

 Executing
   1. Double click on the file musicConvertExe
+    a.
+The first time will not let you open because of Mac security
+  2. Double click again.
+Choose 'Open'

+If musicConvertExe file will not open
+  1. Open musicConvert.scpt
+  2. Command + R (to Run)

 What will happen:
   A new Google Chrome browser will open, and your links will be consecutively downloaded into your Downloads folder.